MuStAgEDelta/Security/README.md

 ## Usage

-Run the program by executing the script.
+Run the program by executing the programm ( double click on the file or python Main.py).
 You will be presented with options to choose an encryption method: ECB, CBC, Caesar, or Asymmetric.
-Select the desired method, and follow the instructions to encrypt or decrypt a file.
+Select the desired method and follow the instructions to encrypt or decrypt a file.
 For Asymmetric encryption, you can also generate RSA key pairs.
+Be aware that the files

 ## Encryption Methods